-- Advocate for continued private and public investment for diverse housing across the region. - Diverse and higher density housing developments in Frankston City now possible within the Frankston Metropolitan Activity Centre (FMAC) framework - will deliver new homes for residents - critical to the objectives of the 2034 Housing Statement and new Plan for Victoria. - Advocate for appropriate surplus port-related land to be rezoned residential and increase housing supply close to major roads and public transport. - Support supply for key worker housing in our region that assists industry in finding accommodation for their staff. - Key worker accommodation for health workers to service both the Frankston Hospital and an ageing Mornington Peninsula population is a priority. - Advocate for greater support from Government to ensure our region receives our fair share and is eligible for funding that reflects our region's challenges. - Advocate for more support from the Victorian Government's Big Housing Build. - Call for funds raised from the Short Term Rental Accommodation levy be reinvested back into housing initiatives that directly benefit the region. - Advocate for the Mornington Peninsula Shire LGA to be eligible for Victorian Government's Regional Worker Accommodation Fund. - Advocate for a reduction in regulation and planning barriers which prevent appropriate developments increasing housing supply; including reductions in land tax, government levies, and unnecessary planning restrictions or delays.
+- Advocate for continued private and public investment for diverse housing across the region. - Diverse and higher density housing developments in Frankston City now possible within the Frankston Metropolitan Activity Centre (FMAC) framework - will deliver new homes for residents - critical to the objectives of the 2034 Housing Statement and new Plan for Victoria. - Advocate for additional rezoning of SUZ-1 land for residential purposes which align with local government housing targets. - Support supply for key worker housing in our region that assists industry in finding accommodation for their staff. - Key worker accommodation for health workers to service both the Frankston Hospital and an ageing Mornington Peninsula population is a priority. - Advocate for greater support from Government to ensure our region receives our fair share and is eligible for funding that reflects our region's challenges. - Advocate for more support from the Victorian Government's Big Housing Build. - Call for funds raised from the Short Term Rental Accommodation levy be reinvested back into housing initiatives that directly benefit the region. - Advocate for the Mornington Peninsula Shire LGA to be eligible for Victorian Government's Regional Worker Accommodation Fund. - Advocate for a reduction in regulation and planning barriers which prevent appropriate developments increasing housing supply; including reductions in land tax, government levies, and unnecessary planning restrictions or delays.